-Mr. Rubey responded that New Albany Company now owned at least 7 homes, some have the original owners as tenants, some do not. there are 32 homes in the subdivision and New Albany Company owns them all.
+Mr. Rubey responded that there are 32 homes in the subdivision and New Albany Company owns them all.
 He further stated that in some cases, the homes are rented by former owners.

-Commission Member Larsen asked staff whether private ownership of the homes would chance anything regarding the setbacks.
+Commission Member Larsen asked staff whether private ownership of the homes would change anything regarding the setbacks.